 Midwest Real Estate Investing

-Detroit is located in the American Midwest, where many investors go in search of healthy returns and solid cash flow.
+Detroit is located in the American Midwest, where many investors go in search of healthy returns and solid cash flow for investment property.
 And rightfully so, the midwest is home to unpretentious cities that have excellent affordability.
 The midwest is also known as “flyover” country.
 This phrase insists that there isn’t much interesting or of note between the east and west coast.
 Ironically the lack of drama and attention is exactly what makes this region ideal for real estate investment.

-The midwest comprises Ohio, Illinois, Indiana, Michigan, Wisconsin, and North & South Dakota.
+The midwest comprises of Ohio, Illinois, Indiana, Michigan, Wisconsin, and North & South Dakota.
 These states all have affordable home values, strong rent rates, and steady, consistent appreciation over time.
 No bells, no whistles, just boring rent payments you can take to the bank month in and month out.
+This makes the midwest ideal for buy and hold investment property.

 Investing in Michigan Real Estate